eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 The WaitSet is a set where you can attach Trigger to signal a wide variety of events to one single notifyable.
-The typical approach is that one creates a WaitSet attaches multiple subscribers or other Triggers to it and then wait till one or many of the attached entities signal an event.
-If that happens one receives a list of all the Triggers which were triggered and the program can act accordingly.
+The typical approach is that one creates a WaitSet attaches multiple subscribers or other _Triggerables_ to it and then wait till one or many of the attached entities signal an event.
+If that happens one receives a list of _TriggerStates_ which are corresponding to all the Triggers which were triggered and the program can act accordingly.

 The WaitSet is state based which means that it will trigger until the state which caused the trigger changed.
 This can be performed by a registered callback or directly.

+## Threadsafety
+The WaitSet is **not** threadsafe!
+- It is **not** allowed to attach or detach _Triggerable_ classes with methods like `attachTo` or `detachEvent` when another thread is waiting for events with `wait`.

+The _TriggerHandle_ is threadsafe!
+Therefore you are allowed to attach/detach a _TriggerHandle_ to a _Triggerable_ while another thread may trigger the _TriggerHandle_.

 ## Glossary

  - **Notifyable** is a class which listens to events.
-A _Trigger_ is used to notify the _Notifyable_ that an event occurred.
+A _TriggerHandle_ which corresponds to a _Trigger_ is used to notify the _Notifyable_ that an event occurred.
+ - **Trigger** a class which is used by the _Notifyable_ to acquire the information which events were signalled.
+It corresponds to a _TriggerHandle_.
+If the _Notifyable_ goes out of scope the corresponding _TriggerHandle_ will be invalidated and if the _Triggerable_ goes out of scope the corresponding _Trigger_ will be invalidated.
+ - **Triggerable** a class which has attached a _TriggerHandle_ to itself to signal certain events to a _Notifyable_.
+ - **TriggerCallback** a callback attached to a _TriggerState_.
+It must have the following signature `void ( TriggerOrigin )`.
+Any free function and static class method is allowed.
+You have to ensure the lifetime of that callback.
+     This can become important when you would like to use lambdas.
- - **Trigger** a class which can be used to trigger a _Notifyable_.
-If a _Trigger_ goes out of scope it will detach itself from the _Notifyable_.
-A _Trigger_ is logical equal to another _Trigger_ if they:
+ - **TriggerHandle** a threadsafe class which can be used to trigger a _Notifyable_.
+     If a _TriggerHandle_ goes out of scope it will detach itself from the _Notifyable_.
+A _TriggerHandle_ is logical equal to another _Trigger_ if they:
      - are attached to the same _Notifyable_ (or in other words they are using the same `ConditionVariable`)